Chilean Army: Military emulation 1885–1914

 During the War of the Pacific, many high-ranking officers won valuable insights into the state of the army and became aware that the army required rebuilding.
 Losses, material destruction, and organizational flaws regarding strategic planning and officer training, were noted by officers like Emilio Sotomayor and Patricio Lynch, who approached President Santa María arguing the need of good schools and technical departments for the military.
 Other factor that supported the emulation, the deliberate systematic imitation of the military technology, organisation, and doctrine of one country by another was the danger of war with Argentina.
 The emulation was backed by a broad coalition of civil and military leaders.

 Chile hired a French military training mission in 1858, and the Chilean legation in Berlin was instructed to find a training mission during the War of the Pacific in 1881.
 But large-scale emulation of the Prussian Army began in 1886 with the appointment of Captain Emil Körner, a graduate of the renowned Kriegsakademie in Berlin.
 Also appointed were 36 Prussian officers to train officer cadets in the Chilean Military Academy.
 The training occurred in three phases; the first took place from 1885 to 1891 during the presidency of Domingo Santa María, the second was the post-civil-war phase, and the third was the 1906 reorganization.

 The emulation was focused in armaments, conscription, officer recruitment and instruction, and general staff organization as well as military doctrine (adopted 1906).
 It was extended also into military logistics and medical services, promotions, retirement, salary regulation and even uniforms (adopted 1904), marching styles, helmets, parades, and military music.

 Armaments: Prior to 1883, the army was equipped with a variety of rifles, mostly French and Belgian origin.
 From 1892 to 1902, the Chilean-Argentine Arms Race, marked the peak of Chilean arms purchase.
-100,000 Mauser rifles and new Krupp artillery was bought for 3,000,000 DM in 1893, 2,000,000 DM in 1895 and 15,000,000 DM in 1898.
+100,000 Mauser rifles and new Krupp artillery was bought for 3 million German marks (ℳ︁) in 1893, 2 million marks in 1895 and 15 million marks in 1898.
 Ammunition factories and small arms manufacturing plants were established.